 - improvements in attention

 - less general fatigue

 - decreased depression symptoms

-If you’ve been skipping working out, you might feel your symptoms are more severe.
-You could feel stressed, restless, or upset and with less of an ability to focus.
+If you’ve been skipping working out or leading a sedentary life, you might feel your ADHD symptoms are more severe on some days.
+You could feel stressed, restless, or upset and with less ability to focus.